arduino/docs-content/content/arduino-cloud/06.features/08.manual-device/manual-devices.md

 ## Configure Manual Devices

-To configure a manual device, go to [devices in the IoT Cloud](app.arduino.cc/devices), and click the **"Add"** button.
+To configure a manual device, go to [devices in the Arduino Cloud](app.arduino.cc/devices), and click the **"Add"** button.
 This will open a new window, where you will be asked to either configure automatically, or manually.
 Choose the **"Manual"** option.

 ![Add a new device.](assets/configure-manual-device.png)